Welcome to Year 6

 As designated home-learning, children are expected to set time aside after school to read at least 20 minutes a day is encouraged.
-Further to this, children receive guided reading home-learning, usually in the form of a section of text (variety of genres) and accompanying questions.
-Every evening the children receive four arithmetic questions in mathematics and SATs style questions to be completed in a set time given by the class teacher.
+Further to this, children will receive guided reading home-learning, usually in the form of a section of text (variety of genres) and accompanying questions.
+Children will also receive some maths learning to be completed in a set time given by the class teacher.

-Parents/carers: to support the children with their home-learning we ask that your child shares their reading with you, by asking 2 or 3 questions about what they have read their understanding will be deepened.
+Parents/carers: to support the children with their home-learning we ask that your child shares their reading with you, by asking two or three questions about what they have read their understanding will be deepened.
 Whilst it is important that the children feel supported with their home-learning, they must answer their arithmetic and guided reading questions independently as this will enable the teacher to know where there are gaps in their understanding.

-Children have PE on a Tuesday (6D), Thursday (6P) and Friday (6D and 6P) they should have the appropriate kit for both indoor and outdoor PE.
-PE kits can be left in school, in a named bag, during the week.
+Children have PE on a Tuesday and Thursday, they should have the appropriate kit for both indoor and outdoor PE.
+Children can arrive in their PE uniform and wear this for the remainder of the day.

-The following criteria outlines what children should be able to acheive by end of year 6:
+The following criteria outlines what children should be able to achieve by end of year 6:

 - Apply their growing knowledge of root words, prefixes and suffixes to read aloud and to understand the meaning of new words that they meet